j-hariharan/Determinant-Evaluation-Using-Multiprogramming/readme.md

 Naive determinant: -1424335653 (9038ms)
 ```

-Some of the running times of the multiprogramming implementations in comparision with the naive implementation is shown above.
+Some of the running times of the multiprogramming implementations in comparison with the naive implementation is shown above.
-- It is seen that both multi-programming techniques gives similar results which are also significantly better when compared to the single-process approach.
+- It is seen that both multi-programming techniques give similar results which are also significantly better when compared to the single-process approach.
-- The type of data sharing used does not affect the running time in any noticable way.
-Both methods can be considred equally efficient.
+- The type of data sharing used does not affect the running time in any noticeable way.
+Both methods can be considered equally efficient.
 - It is worth noting that the single-process approach has better performance when it comes to smaller input sizes.
 This is because the overhead of creating and managing threads/processes becomes more expensive than the improvements due to parallelization.

-## Contributers
+## Contributors
 - Deepak
 - J. Hariharan
 - Jyotsana Achal